Creating quantum correlations in generalized entanglement swapping: Concluding discussions

 \section{Concluding discussions}

 In the present study, we have considered a generalized entanglement swapping protocol, where Alice and Bob share a Bell pair ($1,2$) whereas Bob and Charlie share another Bell pair ($3,4$) in the same state.
 Bob performs a joint quantum measurement (POVM) on the pair ($2,3$) and discloses the outcome via classical communication to Alice and Charlie.
-In this scenario, the key findings as a result of the above protocol are summarized below:

-\begin{itemize} \item For the first POVM considered by us, we have shown that different quantum correlations are generated gradually (i.e., entanglement is generated at first, followed by the generation of EPR steering and then Bell nonlocality) in ($1,4$) with an increase in the measurement parameter at the expense of gradual destruction of these three quantum correlations in ($1,2$) and ($3,4$).

-\item For the second class of POVM, entanglement is generated in the pair ($1,4$) although the entanglement in each of the pairs ($1,2$) and ($3,4$) is not destroyed completely.
-Further, Bell-nonlocality or EPR steering in each of the pairs ($1,2$) and ($3,4$) is not completely lost and, consequently, these two correlations are not generated in ($1,4$).

-\item In case of the third POVM, the pair ($1,4$) gains entanglement although the entanglement in each of the pairs ($1,2$) and ($3,4$) is not destroyed completely.
-Further, Bell-nonlocality is completely lost as a result of the protocol in each of the pairs ($1,2$) and ($3,4$) whereas Bell nonlocality is not generated in ($1,4$).

-\item For the fourth case of POVM, the pair ($1,4$) gains Bell nonlocality (and, hence, EPR steering as well as entanglement).
-On the other hand, each of the pairs ($1,2$) and ($3,4$) completely losses EPR steering and Bell nonlocality, but retains entanglement.
+In this scenario, our key findings are twofold.
+At first, using generalised entanglement swapping protocol, we have created different kinds of quantum correlated single-parameter families of two-qubits mixed states in (1,4).
+These states have the following features: